fabiencrassat/cv-with-nuxt/README.md

 ## Start like production

-This site is a staic website.
+This site is a static website.
 So to replicate what is deployed in the website there are some things to do first.

 ```shell
 yarn generate
 yarn start:static
 ```

-And open the pages without extension: <http://localhost:3000/fabien>
+And open the page: <http://localhost:3000/fabien>

 ## Before commit